sessionboy/apollo/docs/source/platform/schema-validation.md

 The overall schema validation check will fail if there are any changes marked as a `Failure`.

 > Occasionally a service or schema tag does not contain any metrics.
-In this case, schema validation does cannot verify changes, so removals are automatically set as `Failure`.
-Additionally warnings will fail Github status checks.
+In this case, schema validation does not verify changes, so removals are automatically set as `Failure`.
+Additionally warnings will also fail Github status checks.

 <h2 id="performing-changes">Strategies for performing schema changes</h2>

-Defining strategies to perform these changes with minimal impact on clients enables maintainable evolving a schema in response to rapidly changing product requirements.
-The insight necessary for these techniques is adding new fields, arguments, queries, or mutations won't introduce any new breaking changes.
-These changes can be confidently made without consideration about existing clients or field usage metrics, since GraphQL clients receive exactly what they ask for.
+Strategies for performing schema changes with minimal impact on clients are necessary to maintainably evolving a schema in response to rapidly changing product requirements.
+The insight enabling for these techniques is adding new fields, arguments, queries, or mutations won't introduce any new breaking changes.
+These additive changes can be confidently made without consideration about existing clients or field usage metrics, since GraphQL clients receive exactly what they ask for.

-_Field rollover_ is a term given to an API change that's an evolution of a field, such as a rename or a change in arguments.
-Some of these changes can be really small, resulting in many variations and making an API harder to manage.
+While tempting to modify a field in place, we strongly recommend deprecating the old field and creating a new one instead rather than updating a field in place, which could break current clients.
+This technique is defined as _Field rollover_, an API change that's an evolution of a field, such as a rename or a change in arguments.

-We'll go over these two kinds of field rollovers separately and show how to make these changes safely.
+We'll go over these a field rollover and show how to make these changes safely.

 <h3 id="renaming-or-removing">Renaming or removing a field</h3>